 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity on the Canary Islands

-On the Canary Islands the power plugs and sockets are of type C, E and F. The standard voltage is 230 V and the standard frequency is 50 Hz.
+On the Canary Islands the power plug sockets are of type C, E and F. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed on the Canary Islands?

-On the Canary Islands the power plugs and sockets are of type C, E and F. Check out the following pictures.
+On the Canary Islands the power plug sockets are of type C, E and F. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, E and F.